 The Objective and the Scope of the Study:

-In this part, you must describe the aim of the study.
-First, you should introduce the problem by making some general statements and claims.
+This section is to substantiate your research.
+To do so, you must describe previous studies related to your topic.
+It will explain the background, objective, and limits of the study.
+First, you should introduce the problem by making general statements and claims.
 Then, you should move to some specific claims and arguments.
 Finally, state the purpose of the study.
 The area of the study is always very wide.
 You have to confine your research by deciding the scope of your research plan.
 So clearly state the scope and the objective of the study.

 The Significance of the Study:

 A research proposal explains how the proposed work is significant in the area of the study.
-And, what contribution it has to the current debates.
+And what contribution it has to the current debates.
 The proposed research must have some value.
 This part indicates the value of the proposed work in the particular field.
-Explain how your research may resolve some theoretical problems or develop an alternative model in your area of interest.
+It demonstrates why the researcher cares about the problem and explains how the study may resolve theoretical issues or develop an alternative model in your area of interest.

-Basically, a literature review has two functions: a) to summarize texts and b) to evaluate the texts.
+Primarily, a literature review has two functions: a) to summarize texts and b) to evaluate the texts.
 It helps to find out what is already known in a particular field.
-Also, it helps you to engage with the debates in the particular area of the research and situate the research in the prominent debate.
+Also, it allows you to engage with the debates in the particular area of the research and situate the research in the prominent debate.

 The Problematic of the Study: